kensanata/phoebe/README.md

 - `--log_level` is the log level to use, 0 is quiet, 1 is errors, 2 is
       warnings, 3 is info, and 4 is debug; the default is 2

-## Running the Gemini Wiki as a Daemon
+## Running Phoebe as a Daemon

-If you want to start the Gemini Wiki as a daemon, the following options come in
+If you want to start Phoebe as a daemon, the following options come in
 handy:

-- `--setsid` makes sure the Gemini Wiki runs as a daemon in the background
+- `--setsid` makes sure Phoebe runs as a daemon in the background
 - `--pid_file` is the file where the process id (pid) gets written once the server starts up; this is useful if you run the server in the background and you need to kill it
 - `--log_file` is the file to write logs into; the default is to write log output to the standard error (stderr)
-- `--user` and `--group` might come in handy if you start the Gemini Wiki using a different user
+- `--user` and `--group` might come in handy if you start Phoebe using a different user

 ## Using systemd